Last Modified: September 20, 2022

 Please review these terms (the “Agreement”) carefully.
 Wherever used in this Agreement, “you”, “your”, “Customer”, and similar terms mean the person or legal entity accessing or using the Enterprise Services.
-For the avoidance of doubt, if you are accessing and using the Services on behalf of a company (such as your employer) or other legal entity, “you”, “your” or “Customer” means the company or other legal entity that you are using the Services on behalf of.
+For the avoidance of doubt, if you are accessing and using the Enterprise Services on behalf of a company (such as your employer) or other legal entity, “you”, “your” or “Customer” means the company or other legal entity that you are using the Enterprise Services on behalf of.

 This Agreement applies only to the Enterprise Services, as further defined below.
-The terms that apply to the use of Hootsuite’s publicly available websites or use of other services (such as Hootsuite’s Free, Pro, Professional, and Team plans) (the “Self-Serve Services”) are available at www.hootsuite.com/legal/terms.
+The terms that apply to the use of Hootsuite’s publicly available websites or use of other services (such as Hootsuite’s Free, Professional, and Team plans) (the “Self-Serve Services”) are available at www.hootsuite.com/legal/terms.

 A. You will only use our Enterprise Services for business and professional reasons (the Enterprise Services are not for use by consumers and may only be used for business and professional purposes);

 B. You accept and will comply with this Agreement; and

 C. You are responsible for anyone that uses our Enterprise Services through your account (“Authorized Users”), which may include your employees, consultants or contractors, or the employees, consultants or contractors of your Affiliates.
 If you are a marketing agency or similar organization and provide access to our Enterprise Services to any of your clients or their employees, they are also your Authorized Users.

 (a) We use capitalization for terms that have a special meaning in this Agreement.
 While some terms are defined elsewhere, this section sets out the definitions of some key terms.

 “Affiliates” are companies or entities that either you or we own, that own either you or us, or that have the same owner or corporate parent as either you or us, as applicable.